Testcase generation for random inputs.

 }

-T next(T n)
+T next(T right)

-Returns a random number up to value.
+Returns a random number smaller than value.

 T opt(size_t index, std::optional< T > default_value=std::nullopt)